-I really hope that the information above, as well as the text links on this page (especially heat pump problems!) gave you sufficient information.
-Some of you may be visual learners.
-So check out heat pump troubleshooting videos.
-It's like going to class without the tuition!
+I really hope that the information above, as well as the text links on this page (especially heat pump problems!) gave you sufficient information to keep you exploring your heat pump troubleshooting journey.

 After surfing through this website, you may feel that some troubleshooting tip is missing.
 Please add your two cents here!